-The purpose of this document is to outline the reporting requirements for the provision of data against the ABF MHC NBEDS 2020-21 by state and territory governments.
+The purpose of this document is to outline the reporting requirements for the provision of data against the ABF MHC NBEDS 2021-22 by state and territory governments.
 This document provides details about the:

-- content and key concepts included in the ABF MHC NBEDS 2020-21 - business rules relating to the reporting of the data items - frequently asked questions relating to the ABF MHC NBEDS 2020-21.
+- content and key concepts included in the ABF MHC NBEDS 2021-22 - business rules relating to the reporting of the data items - frequently asked questions relating to the ABF MHC NBEDS 2021-22.

-The purpose of the ABF MHC NBEDS 2020-21 is to collate information about consumers receiving mental health care, funded by the Commonwealth, state and territory government that is associated with Australian public hospitals.
+The purpose of the ABF MHC NBEDS 2021-22 is to capture information about patients receiving mental health care, funded by states and territories, that is associated with Australian public hospital services.